The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Failed to import upgrade.
 Error was: failed upload

-- The vmware-vum-server-log4cpp.log (located at C:\Documents and Settings\All Users\Application Data\VMware\Update Manager or C:\Users\All Users\VMware\VMware Update Manager\Logs) contains errors similar to:
+- In the C:\Documents and Settings\All Users\Application Data\VMware\Update Manager or C:\Users\All Users\VMware\VMware Update Manager\Logs\vmware-vum-server-log4cpp.log, you see entries similar to:

 - Attempting to run the task may report the error: